 (5) If issue is not detected, scale the attack until issues are observed

 (6) Learn, make improvements and automate experiments to run continuously

-Chaos Engineering will introduce real time failures into systems to assess system ability to tolerate failures, recoverability, resiliency and high availability.
+Chaos Engineering will introduce real-time failures into systems to assess the system’s ability to tolerate failures, recoverability, resiliency and high availability.
 By designing chaos engineering experiments you can learn weaknesses in the system that could potentially lead to failures.
 Then these weaknesses can be addressed proactively going beyond the reactive process that currently dominates most incident response models.
 However, it’s important not to rush into the practice of chaos engineering without proper planning and designing of experiments.

 The industry has started recognizing differentiated value propositions provided by the practice of chaos engineering observability.
-This is certainly helping to address many unknown facets of systems unpredictability.
+This is certainly helping to address many unknown facets of systems’ unpredictability.
 Chaos engineering experiments coupled with cognitive observability study of complex systems using trend analysis, regression analysis and time series analysis will help take the systems into newer heights in the near future.